Algorithmic Shadow Spectroscopy: Comparison to literature

+Other approaches seek to generate the autocorrelation signal without the ancillary qubits.
+Ref.~\cite{russo2021evaluating} proposes to create a superposition of two eigenstates and performs a Ramsey-type experiment by applying a time evolution.
+The approach alleviates the use of a controlled evolution but requires a $\mathrm{Prep}$ and a $\mathrm{Prep}^\dagger$ oracle that prepare a superposition of two eigenstates.
+Besides similarly requiring no controlled evolution, another significant advantage of our approach is that it requires no explicit knowledge of a state-preparation oracle.
+In fact, the present approach is very flexible with respect to the supplied initial state---as we demonstrated in numerical simulations---and can even work with input states that are a superposition of a large number of eigenstates.

-Finally, the present approach can also be compared to ref~\cite{PhysRevA.93.062306}, whereby one first applies a Haar-random circuit to the $\ket{0}$ state, applies a time evolution operator, applies the inverse of the random circuit and finally measures the survival probability as probability of the $\ket{0}$ state.
+Finally, the present approach can also be compared to Ref.~\cite{PhysRevA.93.062306}, whereby one first applies a Haar-random circuit to the $\ket{0}$ state, applies a time evolution operator, applies the inverse of the random circuit and finally measures the survival probability as probability of the $\ket{0}$ state.
 While we similarly apply randomised measurements, the advantage of our approach is that we need only use single qubit rotations to obtain classical shadows.

-In summary, these prior works estimate a single signal that requires non-trivial quantum resources, such as controlled time-evolution or state-preparation oracles, and then perform classical post-processing whose computational cost is cheap.
-In contrast here we only use logarithmic quantum resources to cheaply estimate a large number of signals that we then classically analyse in a non-trivial post-processing step.
+In summary, these prior works estimate a single autocorrelation signal that may require cumbersome quantum resources such as controlled time-evolution or state-preparation oracles, and then perform classical post-processing to extract eigenvales from the autocorrelation signal.
+In contrast, here we only use logarithmic quantum resources to cheaply estimate a large number of operator expectation value signals, which we then classically analyse in a non-trivial post-processing step to reveal energy gaps.